 - Not invest more than 60% of its assets in any one MENA country. - Not invest more than 10% of its assets in the securities of a single corporate issuer (excluding cash deposits).
 In addition to the above limit, the total value of all Transferable Securities and Money Market Instruments of issuers in which it invests more than 5% of its assets may not exceed 40% of the value of the assets of the Sub-Fund. - Not borrow, other than for the purpose of meeting redemptions as stated elsewhere in the Prospectus. - Not invest in unlimited liability obligations. - Not take legal or management control in any of its investments. - Not invest more than 40% of its assets in cash or cash equivalent instruments.
 Notwithstanding the above limit the Sub-Fund may not have more than 20% of its assets invested in in cash deposits within the same body.
-The Sub-Fund shall not invest more than 10% of its assets in Money Market Instruments issued by the same entity. - Not have exposure, in aggregate, to cash equivalent instruments and non-equity based investments, but excluding index derivatives, of greater than 50%. - Invest in collective investment schemes up to a limit of 10% per underlying fund.
-For the purpose of the application of this investment limit, each sub-fund of a UCI with multiple sub-funds is to be considered as a separate issuer provided that the principle of segregation of the obligations of the various sub-funds visà-vis third parties is ensured. - Not directly acquire any asset that involves the assumption of any liability which is unlimited. - Invest in other investment vehicles where the Investment Manager has a material interest Any investments into these underlying funds shall incur no additional subscription fee at the underlying fund level and all investments into these funds will be done at commercial rates.
+The Sub-Fund shall not invest more than 10% of its assets in Money Market Instruments issued by the same entity. - Not have exposure, in aggregate, to cash equivalent instruments and non-equity based investments, but excluding index derivatives, of greater than 50%. - Invest in collective investment schemes upto a limit of 10% per underlying fund.
+For the purpose of the application of this investment limit, each sub-fund of a UCI with multiple sub-funds is to be considered as a separate issuer provided that the principle of segregation of the obligations of the various sub-funds vis-à-vis third parties is ensured. - Not directly acquire any asset that involves the assumption of any liability which is unlimited. - Invest in other investment vehicles where the Investment Manager has a material interest Any investments into these underlying funds shall incur no additional subscription fee at the underlying fund level and all investments into these funds will be done at commercial rates.
 Investors should note, however, that, should this occur, a potential conflict of interests may exist for the Investment Manager or any related party. - In order to gain exposure to stocks listed on the markets of the Kingdom of Saudi Arabia, the Sub-Fund may hold participatory notes (P Notes), swaps or other instruments providing a synthetic form of exposure to such markets.
 P Notes will be treated as derivatives for the purposes of Section 10.
-Other forms of direct investment into Saudi equities could be employed if the appropriate means present themselves (such as Qualified Foreign Investor (QFI) quota). - The Sub-Fund shall however not invest more than 10% of its assets in aggregate in UCITS and other UCIs.
+Other forms of direct investment into Saudi equities could be employed if the appropriate means present themselves (such as Qualified Foreign Investor (QFI) quota).